chiizujin/edsa/README.md

 ## ※ Infirmary (Docking Station update) ([download](https://github.com/chiizujin/edsa/raw/refs/heads/main/(Updated%20agents)/Infirmary/Infirmary%20(DS%20update).zip))

 An update of the Creatures 3 Infirmary metaroom by Lis Morris to enable it to be compatible with undocked Docking Station worlds.
 It is based on version 1.3.

+## ※ Interporter (update) ([download](https://github.com/chiizujin/edsa/raw/refs/heads/main/(Updated%20agents)/Interporter/Interporter%20(update).zip))

+An update of the Interporter by Mugendai to correct the sound cutting off when a creature teleports.

+## ※ Pond Fish Food (Docking Station update) ([download](https://github.com/chiizujin/edsa/raw/refs/heads/main/(Updated%20agents)/Pond%20Fish%20Food/Pond%20Fish%20Food%20(DS%20update).zip))

+An update of the Creatures 3 Pond Fish Food agent by Spirit to enable it to be compatible with undocked Docking Station worlds.

 # Hosted agents